The Managed Office: When flexible workspace falls short and DIY isn’t an option

 What is a managed office?

-A managed office is a fully customizable private workspace built to meet each occupier’s requirements and managed by a single provider from move-in to move-out.
+A managed office is a fully customisable private workspace built to meet each occupier’s requirements and managed by a single provider from move-in to move-out.
 From sourcing the property and landlord lease negotiation to designing and branding the space, managed office providers typically deliver flexible contracts ranging from 12 months to five years, though longer terms are available.

 A managed office space is taken care of by a single third-party provider, which means that the cost of office furniture, additional fittings, maintenance, hospitality, utilities, and even exit costs are all included and managed within a fixed monthly or quarterly rent price.